gerlichlab/hicognition/documentation/development_information.md

 ### Flask-server

-The core of our back-end is a flask-server that manages authorization of users and exchange of data with the Vue.js front-end.
+The core of our back-end is a flask-server that manages the authorization of users and exchange of data with the Vue.js front-end.
 This flask-server is a pure REST-API, meaning that it is mostly state-less with regards the user-requests and serves data in json-format.
 The api-routes are implemented using the [blueprint-pattern](https://flask.palletsprojects.com/en/1.1.x/blueprints/) to allow modularization and easy extension in the future.

 The flask-server runs in a custom docker container that is derived from `docker.io/gerlichlab/scshic_docker:release-1.3` by creating a `flask` conda environment and installing all needed flask-extensions from a `requirements.txt` file via pip.

-The User-authorization is done either by sending the user-credentials (username and password) or via a token that can be obtained from  the `/tokens/` route.
+The User-authorization is done either by sending the user credentials (username and password) or via a token that can be obtained from the `/tokens/` route.
 The token is generated using `itsdangerous.TimedJSONWebSignatureSerializer` and is currently valid for 1h.
 The `/tokens/` route only accepts username/password authorization to prevent malicious actors from obtaining new tokens with an old token indefinitely.

 Cross-origin-requests are currently allowed from all domains via injecting the `Access-Control-Allow-Origin *` Header after every request.
 TODO: Look into whether this needs to be changed.

 Different configurations of the server are collected in a `config.py` file that defines classes that carry the configuration options as class-variables.
 These different classes are used in the `create_app` app-factory function to register the relevant config settings via `app.config.from_object()`.
 The relevant config class can be specified via the env-variable `FLASK_CONFIG` .The different class are:

-- `DevelopmentConfig` - This configuration class is used in development and specifies that flask should be started in development mode and that the sqlite database resides in a file.
+- `DevelopmentConfig` - This configuration class is used in the development and specifies that flask should be started in development mode and that the sqlite database resides in a file.
 - `TestingConfig` - This configuration class is used during testing and creates the sqlite database in memory
 - `ProductionConfig` - This configuration class is used in production and specifies that the database should be created in the app-directory resides in a file.